African American Museum in Philadelphia

 Over the years, the Museum's collection has grown to include over 400,000 objects, images and documents ranging from utilitarian and domestic objects to fine and folk art, memorabilia, furnishings and costumes, photographs and negatives, books and periodicals.
 Our holdings are made available for research, exhibitions, for loan to other museums, and used in the Museum's many educational programs.

-The Museum hosts an annual all-night jazz jam every February.
-Jazz greats who have participated in the Jazz 'Til Sunrise show have included: Shirley Scott, Jimmy Heath, Jimmy Oliver, and Ted Curson.
+- The Museum once hosted an annual all-night jazz jam every February.
+The Jazz 'Til Sunrise shows have featured jazz greats Shirley Scott, Jimmy Heath, Jimmy Oliver and Ted Curson.

 - The land on which the museum was built was once part of a historic black community.

 - Location: NW Corner 7th and Arch Streets (Map)

 - Tourism information: Tu-Sa 10am-5pm; Su noon-5pm; Admission: Adults $14; Children 4-12, students with I.D., and seniors $10.
 215-574-0380 x228

 - Facilities: Bathrooms.
 Gift shop features a fine selection of African-American related books.
 Masks, prints, photographs, instruments, jewelry, and Africana also for sale.